ksob/zgc_spree_themes/README.md

 `config.assets.debug = false`

-After installing the extension, admin will see a tab `vinsol spree themes` on left sidebar of admin panel.
+After installing the extension, admin will see a tab `zgc spree themes` on left sidebar of admin panel.
 Or you can visit the link

 ```
  http://localhost:3000/admin/themes